jessezalasky/jessezalasky.github.io/_projects/food-city.md

 ## Results

-Food City brand is now more cohesive than ever - these efforts represent a leap into the 21st Century.
+Food City's brand is now more cohesive than ever - these efforts represent a leap into the 21st Century.
 With a robust content strategy to power it, Mi Club is poised to attract new shoppers and make the customer experience - and the customer's pocketbook - a lot happier.